Altered Consciousness Due To A Traumatic Brain Injury

 When a person sustains a traumatic brain injury (TBI), he or she may lose consciousness due to widespread or severe brain damage.
-In some cases, these injured individuals can recover from this altered consciousness and regain their full sense of awareness and ability to respond to stimuli.
-However, in more serious instances, a person may slip into a long-term or permanent loss of consciousness, leaving the individual unable to interact with the world around him or her.
+In some cases, these injured individuals can recover from this altered consciousness.
+They regain their full sense of awareness and ability to respond to stimuli.
+However, in more serious instances, a person may slip into a long-term or permanent loss of consciousness.
+That leaves the individual unable to interact with the world around him or her.

-At Hach & Rose, LLP, we are dedicated to helping New York families whose loved ones have suffered traumatic brain injuries because of someone else’s negligence.
-We believe in providing a powerful voice for our clients, giving them a fair opportunity to seek justice for their injured loved ones.
+At Hach & Rose, LLP, our personal injury attorneys are dedicated to helping New York families whose loved ones have suffered traumatic brain injuries because of someone else’s negligence.
+We believe in providing a powerful voice for our clients.
+They deserve a fair opportunity to seek justice for their injured loved ones.

 Types of Altered Consciousness

 A TBI victim can suffer various types of altered consciousness depending on the location and severity of the injury.
 The following consciousness-related concerns may arise after a brain injury:

 - Coma, in which the injured individual is unconscious and cannot respond to stimuli at all

 - Locked-in syndrome, where a person may be fully conscious but cannot move his or her body outside of small gestures such as the blinking of an eyelid

 - In a vegetative state, the injured individual isn’t aware of his or her surroundings.
 But they have a limited ability to respond to certain stimuli.